grumpycoders/pcsx-redux/docs/lua.md

 :subFile([start[, length]])
 ```

 In addition to the above methods, the File API has these helpers, that'll read or write binary values off their corresponding stream position for the non-At variants, or at the indicated position for the At variants.
-All the values will be read or store in Little Endian, regardless of the host's endianness.
+All the values will be read or stored in Little Endian, regardless of the host's endianness.
 ```lua
 :readU8(), :readU16(), :readU32(), :readU64(),
 :readI8(), :readI16(), :readI32(), :readI64(),